Russell Crowe: Altercations

-Between 1999 and 2005, Crowe was involved in four altercations, which gave him a reputation for having a bad temper.
+Between 1999 and 2005, Crowe was involved in four altercations.
+These altercations gave him a reputation for having a bad temper.

-In 1999, Crowe was involved in an altercation with a woman at the Plantation Hotel in Coffs Harbour, in which he was caught on a security camera kissing a man trying to placate him.
+In 1999, Crowe was involved in an altercation with a woman at the Plantation Hotel in Coffs Harbour.
+He was caught on a security camera kissing a man who was trying to placate him.
 Two men were acquitted of using the video in an attempt to blackmail him.

 In 2002, when part of Crowe's appearance at that year's BAFTA Awards was cut out to fit into the BBC's tape-delayed broadcast, Crowe used strong language during an argument with producer Malcolm Gerrie.
 The part cut was a Patrick Kavanagh poem in tribute to actor Richard Harris, which was cut for copyright reasons.
 Crowe later apologised, saying, "What I said to him may have been a little bit more passionate than now, in the cold light of day, I would have liked it to have been."

-Later in 2002, Crowe was alleged to have been involved in a brawl with businessman Eric Watson inside the London branch of Zuma, a Japanese restaurant chainthe fight was broken up by English actor Ross Kemp.
+Later in 2002, Crowe was alleged to have been involved in a brawl with businessman Eric Watson inside the London branch of Zuma, a Japanese restaurant chain.
+The fight was broken up by English actor Ross Kemp.

 In June 2005, Crowe was arrested and charged with second-degree assault by the NYPD after he threw a telephone at the concierge of the Mercer Hotel who had refused to help him place a call when the system did not work from Crowe's room.
 He was also charged with fourth-degree criminal possession of a weapon (the telephone).
 The concierge was treated for a facial laceration.
-After his arrest, Crowe underwent a perp walk, a procedure customary in New York City, exposing the handcuffed suspect to the news media to take pictures.
-This procedure was under discussion as potentially violating Article 5 of the Universal Declaration of Human Rights.
 Crowe later described the incident as "possibly the most shameful situation that I've ever gotten myself in".
 Crowe pleaded guilty and was conditionally discharged.
 Before the trial, he settled a lawsuit filed by the concierge, Nestor Estrada.
 Terms of the settlement were not disclosed, but amounts in the six-figure range have been reported.